 The approach of this 3-day intensive ESD Design and Technology training is to teach attendees to develop their own solutions rather than applying pre-defined design receipts.
-The training is aiming along developing a good understanding about:
+The training is aimed to develop a good understanding about:

 Participants learn to develop the skills to determine what constitutes a good ESD design, how to recognize devices that can reduce ESD susceptibility, and how to design new ESD structures for a variety of technologies.

 This volume is the first in a series of three books addressing Electrostatic Discharge (ESD) physics, devices, circuits and design across the full range of integrated circuit technologies.
 ESD Physics and Devices provides a concise treatment of the ESD phenomenon and the physics of devices operating under ESD conditions.
 Steven Voldman presents an accessible introduction to the field for engineers and researchers requiring a solid grounding in this important area.
 The book contains advanced CMOS, Silicon On Insulator, Silicon Germanium, and Silicon Germanium Carbon.
 In addition it also addresses ESD in advanced CMOS with discussions on shallow trench isolation (STI), Copper and Low K materials.

 An invaluable reference for EMC non-specialist engineers and researchers working in the fields of IC and transistor design.
 Also, suitable for researchers and advanced students in the fields of device/circuit modelling and semiconductor reliability.

 The scaling of semiconductor devices from sub-micron to nanometer dimensions is driving the need for understanding the design of electrostatic discharge (ESD) circuits, and the response of these integrated circuits (IC) to ESD phenomena.